 Canva - Make Beautiful Designs with No Experience

 In all my years of experience on the internet, trying different software and websites, very few have come to the simplicity of use that Canva does.
 Without having ever used Canva before, I was immediately able to get hands-on and make some professional designs.
 It opened my eyes, previously I assumed that the graphics I had seen so many companies put out required immense amounts of time and effort on programs like Photoshop and Adobe Illustrator, but no, here I was choosing my elements, creating layers, and social posts in minutes.
-That makes it the best collaboration tool for remote teams.
+That makes it one of the the best remote collaboration tools for remote teams.

 In previous programs that I had used, I always struggled with white backgrounds and finding hi-resolution images.
 Canva has a HUGE amount of vector images that they will recommend to you, based on your content, that you can scale up, add effects to, and even change the colours of - creating whole new unique images.